Cart

 jockey-box-diagram

 A kegerator is a fixed setup.
-For someone who enjoys draft beer at home from a sturdy unit, the kegerator is a great choice.
+It is a great choice for someone who enjoys draft beer at home from a sturdy unit.
 There are also a variety of outdoor kegerators for your backyard entertainment.
 Choose kegerators if you like to entertain at your house.
 They can be transported, but they’re not ideal for lugging around every time you go to a party.

-Stainless-steel jockey box coils can be all kinds of shapes and sizes.
+Stainless steel jockey box coils come in a variety of shapes and sizes.
 It depends on your event or situation as to which to go with.

 jockey box coil types